The Quantum Decoding Problem : Tight Achievability Bounds and Application to Regev's Reduction: Introduction

 This problem is more general than the previous one and even in this case if we choose the code in the best possible way we can not avoid the following non-achievability result. \begin{restatable}{theorem}{intractability} Let $g : \F_q \rightarrow \mathbb{C}$ with $\norm{g}_2 = 1$.
 Let $R$ be a fixed constant in $(0,1)$ such that $R > H_q(|\fg|^2)$.
 For any quantum algorithm and any code $\CC$ with $q^{Rn}$ codewords the probability $\psucc$ to solve $\QDP(\CC,g^{\otimes n})$ satisfies

 \end{restatable} The strong converse theorem \cite{ON00} already shows that $\psucc = \negl(n)$, however the proof technique of Theorem \ref{thm:nonachievability} is of independent interest.
 The proof for the case at hand is much shorter.
 We will make use of the particular form of the quantum channel states $\rho_\alpha$ at hand.
 In terms of proof techniques, we look again at the quantum Fourier transforms of our states $\QFT{\ket{\psi_\cv}}$ and, by using the notion of typical sets, we can show that all of the states $\QFT{\ket{\psi_{\cv}}}$ approximately lie in the same subspace of dimension $q^{n H_q(|\fg|^2)}$.
 The condition $H_q(|\fg|^2) < R $ implies $\frac{q^{nH_q(|\fg|^2)}}{q^{Rn}} = \negl(n)$.
 Since there are $q^{Rn}$ different codewords, we will be able to recover any $\cv$ from $\QFT{\ket{\psi_{\cv}}}$ only with negligible probability.
-Formally, we perform this argument using quantum information theory techniques which are inspired by conditional quantum min-entropy notions (see~\cite{KRS09} for example). \\
+Formally, we perform this argument using quantum information theory techniques which are inspired by conditional quantum min-entropy notions (see~\cite{KRS09} for example).
+Again, Theorem \ref{thm:nonachievability} follows from a more general result, namely Theorem \ref{thm:nonachievability_general}, which applies to more general noise models which are non necessarily memoryless and which follows from considerations on the typical set of errors output by the channel.